sealingtech/EDCOP-TOOLS/packetbeat/README.md

 ## Image Repository

 By default, images are pulled from *edcop-master:5000* which is presumed to be hosted on the master node.
-If you're changing this value, make sure the image names match the names of the tools, e.g. *packetbeat*, *logstash*, and *redis*.
-If not, you will have to change the image names in the *packetbeat-daemonset.yaml* file.
+If you're changing these values, make sure you use the full repository name.

 ```
-image:
-  repository: edcop-master
+images:
+  packetbeat: edcop-master:5000/packetbeat
+  logstash: edcop-master:5000/logstash
+  redis: edcop-master:5000/redis
 ```

 ## Networks